isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Master Google to Elevate Your Marketing Strategies and Maximise Business Returns.md

 Included in this series are:

 * **GA4 with Google Tag Manager (GTM)**
-Analytics is an extremely powerful tool for achieving business growth and success by making informed decisions and strategies.
+<br>Analytics is an extremely powerful tool for achieving business growth and success by making informed decisions and strategies.
 By leveraging GA4, you can drive optimal website and campaign performance.
 Learn the insights, knowledge, and applicable skills in GA4, which is the latest and one of the most important digital and analytics tools.

-* **Google Data Studio for Impactful Reporting with Data Visualisation** Data is a critical resource for valuable insights into business performance, regardless of the business size.
+* **Google Data Studio for Impactful Reporting with Data Visualisation**
+<br>Data is a critical resource for valuable insights into business performance, regardless of the business size.
 By unravelling the power of data visualisation through Google Data Studio, you can make sense of complex data and tap into potential growth opportunities to make smarter and swifter decisions when optimising your business and marketing performance.

-* **Master Google Ads to Turbo Charge Your Leads &amp; Sales** Being the go-to search engine for the vast majority, it is imperative that all businesses be present and visible when Singaporeans ‘Google It’.
+* **Master Google Ads to Turbo Charge Your Leads &amp; Sales**
+<br>Being the go-to search engine for the vast majority, it is imperative that all businesses be present and visible when Singaporeans ‘Google It’.
 Make your business stand out by learning to develop, run, and manage Google Ad campaigns to optimise the volume of traffic and quality of leads for better sales conversion.
 You will benefit from not just being able to drive sales but also reduce the cost of revenue generation by optimising your marketing ROI.

 <h4>Course Title | Mode of Training | Course Ref</h4>